2016 is over, you may think you missed something important? Don't worry, we are going to review what were the main trends.

 With React Native, from the same code base, you can build iOS and Android real native mobile applications, using concepts familiar to React developers.
 To know more about building applications for both iOS and Android, read this tutorial.

-Other solutions, based on Cordova, used to rely on Webview to render the screens and were not as efficient than a native solution.
+Other solutions, based on Cordova, used to rely on Webview to render the screens and were not as efficient as a native solution.
 "Write Once Run Everywhere"...
 This is a developer's dream came true!

 Ionic was a pioneer with the concept of "hybrid" applications.
 Under the hood, it's based on Cordova to access the mobile device features.
 It's very mature with a large eco-system.